Dora Bright: Theatre and ballet

+Later career and death

-Bright's Suite bretonne was performed at the Proms in August 1917.
+Bright continued to compose orchestral music into the 20th century: her Variations for Piano and Orchestra was completed during a stay in Paris in 1910.
+Suite bretonne was performed at the Proms in August 1917.
 On 8 April 1937 she performed an orchestral piano concert for BBC Radio.
-On 28 April 1939 the BBC broadcast her playing from her home, Babington House.
+In 1938 she raised the money for the restoration of the small church in the grounds of her home, Babington House, which is attributed to Sir Christopher Wren.
+On 28 April 1939 the BBC broadcast her playing from Babington House.

 Around 1940, Bright began to work for the magazine Musical Opinion.
 Her association with the magazine coincided with a re-directing of its editorial policy onto a sternly reactionary course and a decline in readership.

-She died at Babington in 1951.
-Many of her works have not survived.
+She died at Babington in 1951 at the age of 89.